Kiwoito Africa Safaris

 Tour Overview

-9 Days Kilimanjaro Trekking-Northern Circuit Route is one of the best routes on Kilimanjaro, offering nearly 360 degrees of beautiful scenery including the quiet, rarely visited northern slopes.
-As the longest route on Kilimanjaro, the Northern Circuit also has the most acclimatization time and the highest summit success rate.
-Thus, the Northern Circuit route is highly recommended.
+The 9-day Kilimanjaro Trekking-Northern Circuit Route is one of the best routes on Kilimanjaro, with nearly 360 degrees of beautiful scenery, including the quiet, rarely visited northern slopes.
+The Northern Circuit is the longest route on Kilimanjaro, with the most acclimatization time and the highest summit success rate.
+Thus, the Northern Circuit route comes highly recommended.

-9 Days Kilimanjaro Trekking-Northern Circuit Route approaches Mount Kilimanjaro from the west, beginning with a long drive from Moshi to Londorossi Gate.
-From there, the first two days are spent trekking through the rainforest to Shira Ridge, before crossing the Shira Plateau.
-The route then heads north and circles clockwise from Moir Hut to Buffalo Camp to School Hut, before summiting from the east.
-Descend is made via the Mweka route.
+The 9-day Kilimanjaro Trekking-Northern Circuit Route approaches Mount Kilimanjaro from the west, starting with a long drive from Moshi to Londorossi Gate.
+The first two days involve trekking through the rainforest to Shira Ridge and then crossing the Shira Plateau.
+The route then heads north, clockwise around Moir Hut, Buffalo Camp, and School Hut before summiting from the east.
+The descent is made via the Mweka route.

 Tour Map